methusalah/OpenRTS/README.md

 Watch <a href="https://www.youtube.com/watch?v=XjYJWFQFIVE" target="_blank">the engine in action !</a>

 # How to set up ?
+The project uses Gradle to support any IDE, or none.

-Just clone the repository.
-After that you can run at commandline in rootdirectory "./gradlew run" (or "gradlew.bat run" on windows).
+Just clone the repository, then run at commandline in rootdirectory "./gradlew run" (or "gradlew.bat run" on windows).

-If you want to use it in your favorite IDE, install gradle support there.
-For example in eclipse see here https://marketplace.eclipse.org/content/gradle-integration-eclipse-44 .
+You want to set up in your favorite IDE like jMonkey SDK or Eclipse?
+Simple !
+Please follow <a href="https://github.com/methusalah/OpenRTS/wiki/Set-up-the-project-with-your-favorite-IDE-(Eclipse,-Netbeans,-etc.)" target="_blank">this page</a> of the wiki.

 The engine is set by default with a test dataset and some example maps you can load.

 - **F1** : Editor Mode